 SECTION 8.
 The rules governing NASG general elections shall be as follows:

 SECTION 9.
 In the election of offices, the candidate receiving the largest number of votes cast for any given office shall be declared the winner.
 In the case of a tie, a majority of the incumbent Board of Trustees shall have the right to cast the deciding vote.
-In the event that there are no contending candidates for all offices up for election and there are no other matters to be decided, it will be assumed that any nominated candidates are elected by acclamation and no ballot will be issued for that election; and, for that election only, Article V, section 3 shall be suspended.
+In the event that there are no contending candidates for all offices up for election and there are no other matters to be decided, a unanimous vote of the election committee, and the two positions not slated for election, i. e. the President and Treasurer, or the Executive Vice-President and Secretary, may declare the candidates are elected by acclamation and no ballot will be issued for that election.

 SECTION 10.
 Only members residing within the geographical limits of each region of the NASG, as defined in the By-laws shall vote for, or be eligible for, the office of Vice-president for that region.